kamstrup/fn/README.md

 POTENTIAL FUTURE OPTIMIZATIONS
 * EmptySeq impl. (currently just wraps an empty slice), but an empty struct{} would do even better
 * Look for allocating buffers of right size where we can
-* Can we do some clever allocations in seq.Into() when seed is nil?
+* Can we do some clever allocations in seq.Reduce() when seed is nil?
 ```